Zeus (dog, born 2019)

-Zeus (born 2019/2020) is a Great Dane from Bedford, Texas, United States.
-He currently holds the Guinness Book of World Records title of the tallest dog living in the world, standing at 1.046 meters (3 feet, 5.18 inches).
+Zeus (November 2019 – September 12, 2023) was a Great Dane from Bedford, Texas, in the United States.
+Until his death, he held the Guinness Book of World Records title of the tallest dog living in the world, standing at 1.046 meters (3 feet, 5.18 inches).

-Zeus is owned by Brittany Davis.
+Zeus was owned by Brittany Davis.
 He was the largest pup in his litter of five, and was exceptionally large even as a younger dog.
-His diet consists of 12 cups of Gentle Giants Dog Food daily.
+His diet consisted of 12 cups of Gentle Giants Dog Food daily.

+In August 2023, Zeus was diagnosed with bone cancer.

+Zeus died on September 12, 2023, at the age of 3.
+He had developed aspiration pneumonia following an amputation on his right leg on September 7.

 The tallest dog ever recorded, also a Great Dane, shared Zeus's name.
-He died of natural causes at the age of five in 2014.
+He died in 2014, at the age of 5.